-BCAP advises advertising industry stakeholders to ensure that claims made for vitamins, minerals and other food supplements are in line with the requirements of the EU Regulation.
+BCAP advises advertising industry stakeholders to ensure that claims made for vitamins, minerals and other food supplements are in line with the requirements of the NHCR and other relevant legislation.

-- 13.7 Advertisements must not state or imply that a balanced and varied diet cannot provide appropriate quantities of nutrients in general.
-Individuals must not be encouraged to swap a healthy diet for supplementation. - 13.7.1 Nutrition and health claims for food supplements must be permitted or authorised as provided for at rule 13.4 above.
-Advertisements that contain Nutrition or health claims must be supported by documentary evidence to show they meet the conditions of use associated with the relevant claim, as specified by the EU Register.
+13.7 Advertisements must not state or imply that a balanced and varied diet cannot provide appropriate quantities of nutrients in general.
+Individuals must not be encouraged to swap a healthy diet for supplementation.

+Nutrition and health claims for food supplements must be permitted or authorised as provided for at rule 13.4 above.
+Advertisements that contain Nutrition or health claims must be supported by documentary evidence to show they meet the conditions of use associated with the relevant claim, as specified by the applicable register.

-Infant and follow-on formula
+Infant and Follow-on Formula